Sargent Shriver: 1950s

 In May 1954, Shriver was appointed to the Chicago Board of Education by Chicago mayor Martin H. Kennelly.
-On October 26, 1955, Shriver was elected president of the Chicago Board of Education by a vote of the Board.
+On October 26, 1955, Shriver was chosen to serve as president of the Chicago Board of Education by a vote of the board.
 Shriver would serve in the position of president for five years, resigning from the position on October 10, 1960.
-At the time he became president of the Board, he was the second-youngest individual to hold that office, being only 39.
+At the time he became president of the board, he was the second-youngest individual to hold that office, being only 39.
 At the time, Chicago Public Schools was the second-largest school district in the United States.

 Shriver also served as director of the Catholic Interracial Council, a group created to advocate for desegregation in Chicago schools.

+Shriver considered several runs for statewide office.
+His first consideration was for the Democratic nomination in the 1956 Illinois gubernatorial election.
+Shriver had been courted by many Chicago Democrats, including Mayor Richard J. Daley, but ultimately chose to stay out of the election.
+The primary was won by Cook County treasurer Herbert C. Paschen, who would be forced to withdraw as the nominee after becoming embroiled in scandals surrounding his work as Treasurer.
+District Court Judge Richard B. Austin, was chosen as the replacement and went on to narrowly lose the election to incumbent Governor William Stratton.